-The research based programs used at Lakeview Elementary are Harcourt Brace State-Adopted Series, Learning Today, and Riverdeep.
+The research based program used at Lakeview Elementary is the Harcourt Brace State-Adopted Series.

 Using the School Improvement Zone's organizational structure, professional development will be provided to teachers and appropriate staff during the extended professional development day.
 Trainings will include the core mathematics program, intervention programs, CRISS and assessments used at the elementary school level.
 In compliance with the Florida Professional Development System Evaluation Protocol, resource personnel will complete an evaluation form that monitors the implementation of professional development in the areas of planning, delivery, follow-up and evaluation.